nesi/support-docs/docs/General/Announcements/SLURM_Outage_(Over).md

     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)
-Currently we are experiencing a problem with Slurm on Mahuika.
+<p>Currently we are experiencing a problem with Slurm on Mahuika.
 We will make a further announcement when the issue is resolved - Current expectation is that it will take at least 2 hours to resolve.
-We will update this announcement with new information as it comes to hand.
+We will update this announcement with new information as it comes to hand.</p>

-**Slurm services have been restored as of 12.00 noon NZST (15-Aug-2018)**
+<p><strong>Slurm services have been restored as of 12.00 noon NZST (15-Aug-2018)</strong></p>